Updated on August 22nd, 2023

 Energy demand is also expected to grow tremendously over the next several decades, which provides a broad tailwind for energy stocks in general.
 While there are a multitude of factors that impact energy demand, the two most important – by far – are population growth and economic growth.

 As the following image demonstrates, each of these factors is expected to continue growing at a rapid pace over the next several decades.
+Global energy giant Exxon Mobil expects demand for oil and gas to remain strong for many years to come.

 Still, there is the ever-present concern about energy sector volatility.
 Importantly, there are many measures that investors can take to reduce the impact that the volatility of energy stocks will have on their investment portfolio.
 The most obvious step is to appropriately diversify.
 The effect of energy sector volatility will be minimized if your portfolio’s exposure to the sector is only, say, 10%.